uranian throne

 "No," I say, watching the thing as swells; "no thank you; I work alone; let Nuruk stay here; truly, I'm better relying on myself."

 Zadrun with an acidic smile says, "I believe you, Yadon, having noted the speed of your decision!
-Very well, Nuruk stays."
+Very well, Nuruk stays here."

 Her husband says, "If we can do nothing more for you, we bid you farewell.
 Skimmjard, sponndar!
 May luck favour you."

-I look back over my shoulder at the grove which is dwindling behind me.
+Back over my shoulder I look at the grove which is dwindling behind me.
 It's oddly changing.
-I can't understand what I'm seeing.
-I slow down for a better look.
-It... the entire complex... is coming to pieces; it's being disassembled.
-Skies above, Sol and Zadrun aren't losing any time.
-They're packing away, or rather, ordering the thing they were in to pack itself away.
-Chattering up from my subconscious store of Uranian knowledge comes a new surge of immigrant explanations, hinting that some key units had been lifted off a genuine organic grove years ago, and now - but hold it, I don't want or need to know all this; why should my proper mind be forever huffing and puffing as it strives to run alongside Uranian justifications for events?
-All that I need to understand is, the couple who detained me have now finished their stint, whether because they had been waiting to assess me, or simply because their watch in this district happens to be over.
-Either way, I can hope that they and I are finished with each other.
+Not understanding what I see, I slow down for a better look.
+It... the entire complex... is coming to pieces; it is being disassembled - skies above, Sol and Zadrun aren't losing any time: they're packing away, or rather, ordering their prefabricated fort to pack itself away.
+A chatter of ideas surges up from my subconscious store of Uranian knowledge: a well of hints, immigrant suggestions which my Terran consciousness is forced to entertain.
+Some kinds of organic units had been lifted off a grove many days ago and - but hold it, I don't want or need to know all this.
+Why should my proper mind be forever huffing and puffing as it strives to run alongside the justifications for Uranian events?
+All that I need to understand is: the couple who detained me, whether they had been waiting here only to assess me, or simply because their watch in this district happens to be over, have finished with this scene just as (thank the Skies) they have finished with me, and I with them.

-I look back once more at the disassembling grove; it now seems not only further and smaller, but also fuzzier with the dust of activity, which chimes aptly with my feelings, as I am not sorry to picture the whole thing blurring as it recedes behind a smokescreen of rationalisation.
-I am alone and free, and I accelerate for a while, enjoying the emptiness of the plain.
+Grouchy thoughts, but happy ones too, as I look back once more at the disassembling grove.
+It's further and smaller and also fuzzier with the dust of activity.
+I'm not sorry to see the whole scene blurring; alone and free, I accelerate away, enjoying the emptiness of the plain.

 3